-Postach.io was once freemium, but now is a paid service.
-You can pay for it monthly for $9, or yearly for $90.
+Postach.io was once freemium, then it went to paid service and now it is back to free service.
+However, those things are not mentioned anywhere on their page.
+The only thing you can see is that you can pay for the service monthly for $9, or yearly for $90.
 You will automatically get a .postach.io subdomain, but if you want to set up your own domain, you can do that easily.
 The only catch is that you will need to search for the third party domain registrar.

 You can connect your blog with Disqus, which will allow you to have comments on your blog, but that is something which should already be integrated.
 It is not clear why the developer team took this route, but it’s not a deal breaker.
 They claim that they have good SEO integration, but when it comes to editing your metadata and other SEO related things, they are nowhere to be seen.
 You can change purpose and category of your blog and that is it.
 We already said that there is no way of previewing your posts, so this is severely limited.